Kayapo: Land control and environmental issues

 An important media element of the presentations was the appearance of the rock star Sting during the demonstration.
 Sting continued to support the Kayapo in their efforts to protect their land, and in 1989 he founded the Rainforest Foundation Fund.
 Three years later, the first privately funded demarcation of the Brazilian indigenous reserve was made possible by the RFF.
 In 2008, they were again threatened by secretive government plans to build a series of hydroelectric dams on their land.
 The Belo Monte Dam resurfaced, and would be built on the Xingu River, the homeland to many Kayapo people.
 The construction plans continue to be fought by the Kayapo people.

 Government corruption continues to weaken the resistance efforts of the indigenous and opposition forces within the government.
 Kayapo leaders protesting the creation of the dam are constantly threatened, and some have been killed by developers and land prospectors.
 Because of the nature of the circumstances, these crimes are rarely punished.

 The forest is the home of the Kayapo and they rely on its bounty for their food and medicinal needs.
 Rivers are essential to their way of life and gold mining in Brazil is polluting the rivers, while the proposed Belo Monte Dam project would use up vast amounts of resources essential to the survival and livelihood of the Kayapo and would severely impact fishing conditions.
 Between 18,000-25,000 (indirectly associated) jobs will be created by the construction of the dam.
 These numbers will have a vast and far reaching implication on population growth in the area which has the very real potential to put even more pressure on the fragile forest infrastructure and ever decreasing natural resource base, escalating concerns of flooding and deforestation in particular.

+Conservation International Brazil began a conservation-and-development partnership with the Kayapó community of A’Ukre in 1992, aiming to reduce reliance on the sale of illegally logged mahogany and to protect an intact mahogany population on Kayapó lands, including maintaining an approximately 8,000-hectare area for research and protection.